 Helen Oyeyemi's Life in Books

-Ahead of her beautiful new collection of short stories What Is Not Yours Is Not Yours, award-winning author Helen Oyeyemi shares the books that have inspired her writing.
+Helen Oyeyemi, award-winning author of Boy, Snow, Bird and What Is Not Yours Is Not Yours, shares the books that have inspired her writing.

 Hotel World, Ali Smith